vaishetty/vaishetty/README.md

-### Hi!
-I'm Vaishnavi, I work as a Business Intelligence Engineer at Amazon.
+### Hi, I'm Vaishnavi!
+I work as a Business Intelligence Engineer at Amazon.

 <br />